cwavedave/cheapflightdeals/README.md

 # cheapflightdeals
-API's to get the best flight deals and let users know when they are available
+API's to get the best flight deals and let users know when they are available via SMTP

 project using sheetly <br>
   <br>